List of 120 mm Italian naval guns

 Italian 120 millimetre naval guns were standard main armament on Italian destroyers and were widely used on various other ships and coastal artillery.
 The 50-calibre guns used a charge of 9.7 kg of smokeless powder to push a 23.49 kg projectile to a velocity of 950 m/s.
 Velocity was later reduced to 920 m/s, which gave a maximum range of 19.6 km at 45° elevation or 18.2 km at 35° elevation.
 Variants of similar designs were built by Ansaldo, OTO, Vickers, Schneider, Canet and Armstrong.
 Older and shorter-barreled guns have different ballistics as noted below.

 Closely mounting these twin 12 cm guns in a common cradle tended to increase dispersion of fall of shot.

 40-caliber Armstrong 1889 and 1891

-These were British QF Mark I and III guns used as coastal artillery and as star shell guns aboard Littorio-class battleships.
+These were British QF Mark I and III guns used as coastal artillery and as star shell guns aboard s.

 50-calibre M1909

-These guns formed the original secondary battery of Andrea Doria and Conte di Cavour-class battleships and were later used for coastal artillery.
+These guns formed the original secondary battery of and s and were later used for coastal artillery.
 They fired a 22.75 kg projectile at 840 m/s.